-Solicit a review from every single customer (hopefully your satisfied clients will be happy to help you out) to increase your odds.
+Solicit a review from every single customer to increase your odds.
+Hopefully your satisfied clients will be happy to help you out.
 Considering that 77% of consumers ignore online reviews that are older than 3 months, you should aim for a consistent flow of fresh reviews (at least 2-3 a month).

 Solicit Reviews at the Right Time

-Strike while the iron is hot, as they say.
+Strike while the iron is hot.
 The best time to solicit reviews is at the end of a transaction.
 Don’t save the “review requesting” task for the end of the month or for when your workload is easier.

 By then, your customer’s enthusiasm might have cooled off.
-They could see your review request as one more thing added to their to-do list.
+They could see your review request as one more thing on their to-do list.

-So make a habit to solicit reviews as soon as the transaction is done, when the client is most likely to respond.
+So make a habit to solicit reviews as soon as the transaction is done.
+That’s the moment when the client is most likely to oblige.

 Make it a Breeze

 Leaving reviews should be smooth and painless.
 This might seem obvious, but many businesses fail to make it easy for customers to leave a review.

 Tell your customers exactly where you want them to leave reviews, and include a direct link to your review platforms.